Last updated on October 2nd, 2017 at 03:31 am

 It was the last Day of Rupin Pass trek.
 We were at around 14,000 feet, wrapped in multiple layers & admiring nature’s magnificence.
 The clear sky resembled a canvas, waiting to be painted.
 The white clouds swiftly tagged along with the wind.
 The endless terrain of snow spread till the horizon.
 The sun had just appeared above a peak, keeping us warm enough in this cold weather.
-We were taking a break after 3 hours of steep climb on snow from our yesterday’s campsite.
+We were taking a break after 3 hours of the steep climb on snow from our yesterday’s campsite.
 Our eyes were glued to our trek’s steepest climb in front of us.
 That steepest trail would help us cross Rupin Pass!

 With excited cheers and a clap, we started the toughest ascent in our trek.
 The guides motivated us continuously.
 After 20 minutes, we had only reached halfway.
 I looked up.
 The climb looked endless.
 Below, a seemingly treacherous valley stared right back at us, waiting for one of us to lose balance.
 We slipped, shuddered, grabbed our trekking poles firmly and took each step with caution while listening to our guide.
 Eventually, after 45 minutes, we had crossed Rupin pass!
 We had achieved the highest altitude of our trek, 15350 feet!

-View from Rupin Pass enroute Rupin pass trek
+View from Rupin Pass en route Rupin pass trek

 It was a moment of exhilaration!
 The spectacular terrain of endless snow made all our fatigue disappear!
 We had achieved what we dreamed of every single night after we were picked from Dehradun by the organizers.
 As I gazed at the stunning landscape in front of me, I couldn’t help but reminisce about the past 7 days of Rupin pass Trek.

 The Rupin pass trek started from Dhaula base camp.
 I had opted to experience the trek with Indiahikes.
 On Day 1, I reached the base camp from Dehradun.
-It’s a 8-10 hour drive.
+It’s an 8-10 hour drive.
 When I reached Dhaula base camp, I knew that Rupin pass trek would be one of my best travel experiences.
 Nature was so pure here!
 The majestic Rupin river flowed calmly over the rocks.
-The clear sky looked pristine with the playful clouds tagging along the playful wind.
+The clear sky looked pristine with the playful clouds tagging along with the playful wind.
 The lush green forest trees stood mighty tall, letting sun rays gently pass through.
-The mountains covered most of the blue sky and the birds chirped, forming heart warming melodies.
+The mountains covered most of the blue sky and the birds chirped, forming heartwarming melodies.
 Our tents fluttered gently in the mild wind.

 I settled my backpack in a tent and wandered in the jungle.
 I stared, just stared, at these peaceful surroundings.
 After a long time, I was not carrying my Phone.
 I had thrown it in the tent along with my backpack.
-Oh what a great feeling it was to not be tied down!
+Oh, what a great feeling it was to not be tied down!

 Staring at the pristine Rupin river, Rupin Pass Day 1